 Dual club membership

-The lazy option, but it’s not without its benefits.
-Holding multiple club memberships will allow you to participate in local activities with your primary club while providing financial support to another club that may be better aligned with your goals or values.
+While some consider dual club membership to be the ‘lazy’ option, it’s not without its benefits.
+Holding multiple club memberships will allow you to participate in local activities with your primary club, while providing financial support to another club that may be better aligned with your goals or values.
 Of course, the downside will be the expense of maintaining two club memberships.
 This may not be financially viable for some people.

 Single club membership

-This option is much more simple – One club, one membership, and one set of fees per year.
-Keep in mind that you will need to maintain your original club membership, until a new membership has been obtained, and you have received confirmation that your details have been updated with the NSW Firearms registry and/or the NSW DPI hunting unit.
+This option is much simpler – One club membership and one set of fees per year.
+Don’t forget that you will need to maintain your original club membership, until a new membership has been obtained, and you have received written confirmation that your details have been updated with the NSW Firearms registry and/or the NSW DPI Game Licencing Unit.
 This process may take some time, so plan ahead!

 NSW Firearms licence – your genuine reason(s) and supporting evidence